icann/rdap-conformance-tool/docs/queries_rate_limits.md

 # Queries & Rate Limits

+RDAPCT will issue the same query multiple times over different transports and with various HTTP options.
+Depending on the implementation of the RDAP service, this may result in the same test result appearing multiple times in the output, appearing to be erroneous duplicates though they are not.
+The information on this page describes how RDAPCT sends queries and handles rate limits.

 ## HTTP Methods and Transports

 RDAPCT issues queries based on the URL it is given.
 Each URL may result in numerous queries: